rdagumampan/yuniql/how-yuniql-works.md

 There are also advanced options such as `yuniql vnext -M` that increments major version and `yuniql vnext -f initialize_tables.sql` that creates a template file in the created version directory.

 #### yuniql run
+When you run `yuniql run` the first time, inspects the target database and creates required table to track the versions.
+All script files in `_init` directory will be executed.
+The order of execution is as follows `_init`,`_pre`,`vx.xx`,`_draft`,`_post`.
+Several variations on how can run migration are listed below.

+`yuniql run -a`
+- Uses connection string from env variable `YUNIQL_CONNECTION_STRING`
+- Auto-create target database
+- Runs migration

+`yuniql run -c "<connectiong-string>"`
+- Runs migration using the specified connectiong string

+`yuniql run -p c:\temp\demo`
+- Runs migration from target directory

+`yuniql run -t v1.05`
+- Runs migration only upto the version v1.-05

+`yuniql run -k "Token1=TokenValue1,Token2=TokenValue2,Token3=TokenValue3"`
+- Replace each tokens in each script file

 #### yuniql info

+`yuniql info` shows all version currently present in the target database

 ### Found bugs?